SimoneCalabro/Career-Foundry---Rockbuster-Stealth-Data-Analysis/README.md

 - where are customers with a high lifetime value based?
 - do sales figures vary between geographic regions?

+The answers to these questions were provided in a **Power Point presentation** that you can find in the repository or by clicking [here].

 ## Database:
 Rockbusters' database is made of 15 different tables, in relationship between each other through primary keys and foreign keys.